manaschubby/automatic-adventure/README.md

 python -m src task3 --gemini-key "your_key" --size 5 --mode step
 ```

-## Key Components
+## Key Components (Incase you want to use each component separately)

 ### 1. LLM Integration (`src/llm.py`)

-Provides a unified interface for different LLM providers:
+Provides a unified interface for different LLM providers.
+Factory design pattern is used to create and initialize providers.
+Helps in plug and play for different LLM providers:

 ```python
 from src.llm import LLMFactory